slycedzn/Nebula/README.md

 ## Things To Note
 Some files are empty becuse i have not started working on that part of that part of this theme.

+This theme only supports Windows as of now, support for other OS will be added soon.

 # Credits
 Thank you [LuckFire](https://github.com/LuckFire) for allowing me to use some of your own code.